remot3/AIAuditor/README.md

 ## Usage
 ### Initial Setup
 1. Go to the AI Auditor tab in Burp Suite.
 2. Enter your API key(s) for OpenAI, Gemini, and/or Claude, then click **Validate** to confirm each key is working.
+If using Ollama, specify your host and click **Validate** to ensure it's reachable.
 3. *Optional*: Add **Custom Instructions** to refine the analysis.
 4. Save your settings.